Canadian Common Criteria Program Instructions

 Note: The Cyber Centre jointly manages the CMVP and CAVP in partnership with the United States National Institute of Standards and Technology (NIST).

-5.1 Cryptographic functionality
+5.1 Cryptographic Functionality

 • For PP-conformant evaluations, a CAVP certificate is required for the cryptography claimed.

-• For EAL-conformant evaluations where the environment provides cryptography in support of TOE functionality, a CAVP certificate is required for the cryptography claimed.
+• For EAL-conformant evaluations where the environment provides cryptography in support of product functionality, a CAVP certificate is required.

-• For EAL-conformant evaluations where the TOE provides cryptography used for supporting functionality, a CAVP certificate can be used for the cryptography claimed.
+• For EAL-conformant evaluations where the product provides cryptography used for supporting functionality, a CAVP certificate can be used for the cryptography claimed.
 Under certain conditions, testing using a Known-Good implementation may be acceptable in lieu of CAVP.

 In all cases, only Cyber Centre approved cryptography is to be used.
 ITSP.40.111 – Cryptographic algorithms for UNCLASSIFIED, PROTECTED A, and PROTECTED B Information identifies and describes approved cryptographic algorithms and appropriate methods of use.

-5.2 Verification of cryptographic implementations
+5.2 Verification of Cryptographic Implementations

 The Cyber Centre requires that evaluators verify the presence of all cryptographic implementations claimed by the vendor.
 It is not sufficient for testing labs to merely point to a CAVP/CMVP certificate.
 This verification can take various forms depending on the type of implementation and the level of access the evaluator has to the underlying functions of the TOE.

-5.3 Entropy assessment
+5.3 Entropy Assessment

-The Cyber Centre requires an entropy assessment whenever there is a conformance claim to a protection profile that includes random number generation (RNG) requirements performed by the TOE.
+The Cyber Centre requires an entropy assessment whenever there is a conformance claim to a protection profile that includes random number generation (RNG) requirements performed by the product.
 These protection profiles clearly state the cases where the Security Target must claim the RNG functions.

-6 Remote testing
+6 Remote Testing

 Testing labs are expected to perform testing of products at their facility.
 In exceptional circumstances, this might not be feasible.
 What follows are the conditions and requirements of when testing labs may conduct remote testing of products.